gruntwork-io/helm-kubernetes-services/charts/k8s-service/README.md

 - `Horizontal Pod Autoscaler`: The `Horizontal Pod Autoscaler` automatically scales the number of pods in a replication controller, deployment, replica set or stateful set based on observed CPU or memory utilization.
                                 Created only if the user sets `horizontalPodAutoscaler.enabled = true`.
-- `Vertical Pod Autoscaler`: The `Verrtical Pod Autoscaler` can offer recommendations or change the CPU and memory for both requests and limits based on specified configuration.
+- `Vertical Pod Autoscaler`: The `Vertical Pod Autoscaler` can offer recommendations or change the CPU and memory for both requests and limits based on specified configuration.
                               Created only if the user sets `verticalPodAutoscaler.enabled = true`.
 - `PodDisruptionBudget`: The `PodDisruptionBudget` resource that specifies a disruption budget for the `Pods` managed by